SurrogateInc/surrortg-sdk/games/ninswitch/README.md

 Software requirements:
 - Surrortg installed
 - Knowledge on how to run different games inside `/games` directory
-- A loopback device set up to `/dev/video21`.
 - Audio setup done

+The image recognition needs a loopback device set up to `/dev/video21`:
+1. First install srtg-watcherstream with `sudo apt install srtg-watcherstream`
+2. Use `sudo nano /etc/modprobe.d/v4l2loopback.conf` to add another loopback device:
+    - Replace `video_nr=20` with `video_nr=20,21`
+    - Save and exit
+3. Run `sudo rmmod v4l2loopback && sudo modprobe v4l2loopback` to update configurations

 To install everything correctly on Raspberry Pi:
 1. First change to the ninswitch directory with `cd games/ninswitch`
-2. Install the Python requirements by running `pip install -r requiremets.txt`
+2. Install the Python requirements by running `sudo pip3 install -r requiremets.txt`
 3. Run the setup script with `sudo ./setup.sh`
 4. Use `sudo nano /boot/config.txt` to add `dtoverlay=disable-bt` as the last line of config.txt.
 Then save and exit.
 5. Change the raspi config with `sudo raspi-config`: